-- Copy of the Nebraska Secretary of State's Certificate of Good Standing for the Applicant - Résumés for key management personnel - Audited financial statements from the prior fiscal year or unaudited financial statements and certification that audited versions will be submitted by a deadline set by NBO. - Business plans and related analyses that substantiate the sustainability of the proposed project, which may be pro forma statements or analyses, inclusive of cash flow and balance sheet projections and should include at least three years of operating cost and cash flow projections post targeted completion of project.

-- Certifications related to financial qualifications to deliver the project, sufficiency of financial resources to cover eligible costs until reimbursement by NBO, SAM.gov registration and maintenance, compliance with Nebraska Executive Order 23-05, experience in provisioning broadband service for at least the last two years, and either compliance with the Federal Communications Commission rules and regulations or that they are a new entrant and will comply. - Cybersecurity and supply chain risk management plans and attestations - Ownership disclosure information per 47 C.F.R. § 1.2112(a)(1)-(7) - Broadband Certifications: As defined in Nebraska Statute 86-5,104, Broadband Internet Services Infrastructure Act - Commercial Broadband Provider - Tribal Resolutions
+- Copy of the Nebraska Secretary of State's Certificate of Good Standing for the Applicant - Résumés for key management personnel - Audited financial statements from the prior fiscal year or unaudited financial statements and certification that audited versions will be submitted by a deadline set by NBO - Certifications related to financial qualifications to deliver the project, sufficiency of financial resources to cover eligible costs until reimbursement by NBO, proof of an active SAM.gov registration, compliance with Nebraska Executive Order 23-05, experience in provisioning broadband service for at least the last two years, and either compliance with the Federal Communications Commission rules and regulations or that they are a new entrant and will comply - Cybersecurity and supply chain risk management plans and attestations - Ownership disclosure information per 47 C.F.R. § 1.2112(a)(1)-(7)

-The LOI window will close no later than 30 calendar days from opening.
+The OA window will close no later than 30 calendar days from opening.
 NBO will screen submissions for compliance with requirements and offer a brief window for submission of any missing documentation.
-NBO staff will evaluate prospective subgrantees' submitted content against objective screening/gating criteria and determine whether the prospective subgrantee is eligible to advance in the process to become an Approved Applicant.
+NBO staff will evaluate prospective subgrantees' submitted content against objective screening/gating and scoring criteria and determine whether the prospective subgrantee is eligible to advance in the process to become an Approved

+Applicant.
 The list of Approved Applicants will be published on the NBO website and announced via a press release.